On This Page

 - The facility is located in a mixed residential, industrial, and commercial area approximately 2 miles southwest of Baltimore/Washington International Thurgood Marshall Airport.
 The current property is comprised of approximately 25 acres.

-- The facility has three main areas: the administrative offices, the manufacturing building, and the former forge shop.
+- The facility consists of three main areas: the administrative offices, the manufacturing building, and the former forge shop.
 Kop-Flex formerly manufactured flexible couplings, including precision forging, for the power transmission industry.

-- There are 17 different solid waste management units or areas of concerns identified on the site
+- There were 17 different solid waste management units or areas of concerns identified on the site.

 - Some of the site’s key documents of interest are accessible below: